Schmelix420/PasswordManager/README.md

 Methods:
 add:
 Adds a new entry to the safe file.
-Usage: ./PW_Manager add reddit JohNCena69 qwertz
+Usage: ./PW_Manager add reddit JohNCena69 'qwertz'  Note: You have to add '' around the password so the linux command line includes specail caracters in the string

 delete:
 Deletes an entry from the safe file.
 Usage: ./PW_Manager delete reddit